NinjaTeamPro/Filester/readme.txt

 == Description ==

-File Manager Pro has all features of other file management plugins out there, yet with a super modern and clean UI/UX.
+Filester has all features of other file manager plugins out there, yet with a super modern and clean UI/UX.

 This plugin are dedicated to boost your productivity of managing WordPress.
-All necessary operations are fully provided and tested on a wide variety of servers, browsers and cloud storage drivers.
+All necessary operations are fully provided and tested on a wide variety of servers and browsers.

 == FEATURES ==

-**Friendly User Interface**
-Drag and drop to upload/move files into folders.
-Drag and drop to rearrange folders.

-**Smart Context Menu**
+**Drag & drop interface:** easily move/copy files inbound and outbound

-Right click your mouse to quickly create, rename or delete files/folders like what you do on your computer.
+**Smart context menu:** right-click to create, rename or delete files/folders

-**RTL Supported**
-FileBird supports RTL languages including Hebrew, Arabic, etc.

-**Many Languages Supported**
-This plugin supports most popular languages such as English, Spanish, Italian, French, etc.

-- Handle files and folders on a remote server:** copy, move, upload, create folder/file, rename, etc.)
+**Handle files and folders on a remote server:** copy, move, upload, create folder/file, rename, etc.

-- Local file system, MySQL, FTP, Box, Dropbox, GoogleDrive and OneDrive volume storage drivers**

-- Drag & drop interface:** move/copy files inbound and outbound

-- Flexible configuration:** access rights, upload file types, user interface and others
+**Flexible configuration:** access rights, upload file types, user interface and others

-- Create/extract archives:** .zip, .rar, .7z, .tar, .gzip, .bzip2
+**Create/extract archives:** .zip, .rar, .7z, .tar, .gzip, .bzip2

+**Multiple languages supported:** English, German, Spanish, Italian, French, etc.

+**RTL supported:** Hebrew, Arabic, Persian, Kurdish, etc.

+OTHER FEATURES

+- Local file system, FTP

 - Simple client-server API based on JSON

-- List and Icons view
+- List and icons view

 - Multi-root support

-**Compatible with:** AWS S3, Azure, Digital Ocean Spaces, Box, Dropbox, GoogleDrive, OneDrive, and other cloud storage drivers
+- Hidden files/folders options

+- Set file visibility for each user

+== HOW IT WORKS ==
+Filester plugin enables WordPress source file management without FTP access.
+You can edit, copy, upload files/folders to your server from File Manager menu.

 == Installation ==
 Manual installation is easy and takes fewer than one minute.

-1. Download the plugin from wordpress.org, unpack it and upload the **[File Manager Pro]** folder to your **wp-content/plugins/** directory.
+1. Download the plugin from wordpress.org, unpack it and upload the **[Filester]** folder to your **wp-content/plugins/** directory.
 2. Activate the plugin through the ‘Plugins‘ menu in WordPress.
 3. Go to your main **WordPress menu > File Manager** to use.